 Celtics Team names are pre-Roman English Celtic tribal names to differentiate the teams, hence such team names as Cornovii, Decantae, Votadini, Coriondi and others.
 Celtic players are constantly reminded of the club motto.

-First XI - Now in its fifth full year, our First XI program was in response to an element of our membership’s desire for higher-level soccer at the state and regional levels.
-We now have twelve First XI teams from 7th grade through 12th grade.
+First XI - Our First XI program was in response to an element of our membership’s desire for higher-level soccer at the state and regional levels.
+All our First XI teams are from 7th grade through 12th grade.

 We value the community involvement of our players and families.
 Over 70% of Celtics play other sports and are involved in extra-curricular activities.
 Celtics will always support the well-rounded development of our players.
-As a club we are proud to support our local community.
-A few examples include: Pet Parade, YMCA Reindeer Run, La Grange Business Association, West Suburban Chamber of
+As a club we are proud to support our local community, schools, pet parade and La Grange Business Association.

 Celtics will coach and instruct the finer technical and tactical points of soccer, push teams and individuals as competitively as possible, much like any other club will claim.
 However, where we strive to be different is how that is accomplished.
 To achieve this end we involve coaches with exceptional backgrounds and maturity who are required to be leaders, by having them believe in something bigger than themselves, which is the success of the players.
 Not only is it our job, as coaches, to teach soccer to a higher standard, it is perhaps more important to pass along core values, motivate, manage & inspire.